MiSTer-devel/Galaksija_MiSTer/README.md

 ```
 OLD
 ```
 and press enter.
-Then press F12, select load and find the .gtp tape file to upload.
-After doing that, launch the menu again and switch the tape to playing.
-Go grab a beer because casette loading takes patience and when you see the cursor returned, switch the tape back to stopped and exit menu.
-Type RUN and off you go!
+Then press F12, select load and find the .tap tape file to upload.
+After the progress bar disappears and the prompt returns, type RUN and off you go!

 ![img](img/loading.gif)